List of Japanese court ranks, positions and hereditary titles: Ranking system after the Meiji Restoration

 Sanjo Sanetomi was the last living person who received the Senior First Rank (正一位) in 1891, and all subsequent recipients were posthumously received.
 No persons have been awarded this rank since 1917 when Oda Nobunaga was posthumously awarded.

 The 1925 Decree on Ranks (位階令) restricted ordination exclusively to the purpose of conferring honors.

-Since the current Constitution came into effect in 1947, the presentation of ranks has been limited to those who have already died, with the idea of abolishing the privileges associated with conferring honors, and ranks have been presented posthumously.
+Since the current Constitution came into effect in 1947, the presentation of ranks has been limited to those who have already died, with the idea of abolishing the privileges associated with conferring honors, and ranks having been presented posthumously.

 Today, the Junior First Rank (従一位) is the highest available rank, which is posthumously conferred primarily on persons deemed being served most to the nation out of former prime ministers.

 The Senior Second Rank (正二位) is conferred on many former prime ministers, and the Junior Second Rank (従二位) on top-class politicians, such as former speakers of the National Diet and former Chief Justice of the Supreme Court.

 The Senior Third Rank (正三位) is posthumously conferred mainly on civilians who are recognized as having done the most for the nation's development, such as founders of large companies and the novelists and artists who represented Japan.
 The Junior Third Rank (従三位) is in many cases conferred on artists who created Japan's famous masterpieces.

 The Junior First Rank is bestowed directly by the incumbent Emperor.
 The Second through Fourth Ranks are awarded by Imperial decree.

 The awarding of the Fifth Ranks or lower is decided by a hearing from the Cabinet and a decision by the Emperor to the hearing.